gleal42/transcendence/CONTRIBUTING.md

 ### Preview:
 ---
 ## What has been implemented:
-- Brief description of what has been implemented (1)
-- Brief description of what has been implemented (2)
+1. Brief description of what has been implemented
-- Brief description of what has been implemented (3)
+2. Brief description of what has been implemented

-> Brief description of what has been implemented (1)
+3. Brief description of what has been implemented

-Bigger explanation of what has changed.
+1 - Bigger explanation of what has changed.
 This can also include reasoning why it has changed.

-> Brief description of what has been implemented (3)

-Not all changes require extra context.
+3 - Not all changes require extra context.
 So you can just leave them out when you think they are self explenatory.
 But you should keep them in the order that showed up in the list.

 ## Related issues:
 - #5